 3 sticks of cinnamon

-2 slices of fresh peeled ginger
+2 Tablespoons of fresh grated ginger

-Simmer covered for 20 minutes.
-Turn off heat and steep an additional 20 minutes.
 A light touch of milk or sweetener of choice can be added although I find this spicy brew delicious as is.

 The flavor, aroma and therapeutic effects come from the volatile essential oils in the spices.
 As these evaporate readily when heated, it is important to keep the pot covered at all times and not to simmer too long.
 It is also essential to use fresh spices rather than the jars of powder found in a mainstream supermarket.